thearn/github-auto-tools/README.md

 # Empty repo behavior:
-When an empty repo is cloned using either the `clonerepos` or `cloneall` script, the directory is automatically populated with a set of default files.
+When an empty repo is cloned using either the `clonerepos` or `cloneall` script, the directory is automatically populated with a set of templated default files.
 These include:

 - `.gitignore`
 - `README.md`